Problem Child (film): Plot

-Ben Healy Jr. is a pleasant man working for his father, "Big Ben" Healy Sr., a tyrannical sporting goods dealer running for mayor, who intends to sell his entire estate to a Japanese conglomerate, as he considers his son "too nice" to be his heir.
-Ben Jr. would love to have a son of his own but his obnoxious social climbing wife, Flo, has been unable to conceive.
-He approaches less-than-scrupulous adoption agent Igor Peabody with his dilemma and Peabody presents him and Flo with a 7-year-old boy named Junior.
+Ben Healy Jr. is a pleasant man working for his father, "Big Ben" Healy Sr., a tyrannical sporting goods dealer running for mayor.
+Big Ben intends to sell his entire estate to a Japanese conglomerate, as he holds contempt for Ben's considerate personality and considers Ben "too nice" to be his heir.
+Ben would love to have a son of his own but his obnoxious social climbing wife, Flo, has been unable to conceive.
+She cares more about the image of being a wife and mother than the responsibilities.

+Ben approaches less-than-scrupulous adoption agent Igor Peabody with his dilemma.
+Peabody presents him and Flo with a 7-year-old boy named Junior, who Igor wants out of the orphanage.
 Junior is hardly a model child; mean-spirited and incorrigible, he leaves a path of severe destruction in his wake and is pen pals with Martin Beck, a serial killer known as "the Bow Tie Killer", who mistakes Junior's signature, "J.R." for that of an adult and fellow criminal.

 Big Ben falls down the stairs and Junior's room catches on fire.
-Junior messes up a camping trip with neighbor Roy and his family by urinating on the campfire and manipulating a practical joke played on the kids by Roy.
-Junior then is taken to his neighbor Lucy's birthday party, only for her to ban him from seeing the booked magic act; Ben tries to lift Junior's spirits by giving him his good-luck charm - a hardened prune - but Junior instead sabotages the party.
+Junior messes up a camping trip with brash and arrogant neighbor Roy and his family by urinating on the campfire and manipulating a practical joke played on the kids by Roy.
+Junior then is taken to his neighbor Lucy Henderson's birthday party, only for her to ban him from seeing the booked magic act.
+Ben tries to lift Junior's spirits by giving him his good-luck charm - a hardened prune - but Junior instead sabotages the party.
 Finally, Junior displays his method for winning in a Little League baseball game, which involves hitting rival players in the crotch with his bat.

-Ben has severe doubts about him and takes him back to the orphanage.
+Ben has severe doubts about Junior and takes him back to the orphanage.
 Upon hearing that Junior was returned thirty times by previous adoptive families, Ben decides to keep and love him, something no one has ever done.
-Distraught, Junior retaliates by driving Ben's car into Big Ben's store and Big Ben cleans out Ben's bank account to pay for the damage.
+Distraught, Junior retaliates by driving Ben's car into Big Ben's store.
+Big Ben cleans out Ben's bank account to pay for the damage.
 Ben is on the verge of cracking until Beck arrives at the house and kidnaps Junior and Flo.